 I used a toothbrush and kitchen scrubbing pad to clean the tiles on the walls.
 I worked my way from the top to the bottom of the enclosure and rinsed it with warm water once the baking soda was scrubbed into the grout.

 And here are the shower tiles after cleaning.
 The grout is whiter and the entire enclosure has a fresh and clean look.

 I took one additional step with cleaning the shower tiles.
 Because we removed the original shower doors, there was a film of caulk outlining the enclosure.
-I used a blade to scrape off the remaining caulk on the tiles and the tub.
-This is a fantastic took if you have caulk remnants in your shower that you want removed.
+I used a razor scraper to scrape off the remaining caulk on the tiles and the tub.
+This is a fantastic tool if you have caulk remnants in your shower that you want to be removed.